philipd/scheduler/README.md

 ## Project Setup

 After cloning the repo, run `npm install` to install the dependencies.
-Modify .env.development to set the base URL if not using the defaults.
-Ensure that the scheduler-api server is running on the appropriate port.
+Modify .env.development to set the base URL if not using the defaults (you may also wish to modify the proxy in package.json).
+Ensure that the [scheduler-api](https://github.com/philipd/scheduler-api) server is running on the appropriate port.
 Run `npm start` to start the scheduler api.
 A browser should open automatically.

 ## Dependencies